Get Started

 • Tri-blends (50% polyester/25% cotton/25% rayon or 50% polyester/37% ring-spun combed cotton/13% rayon)

-We tested how DTG prints show up on different fabric.
-Fabric made of 100% cotton has a tight weave and, for that reason, it’s the best choice to show off your design in its full opacity.
-Thicker 100% fabric is more likely to absorb ink, so the final print can have a bit of a faded effect.
+We tested how DTG prints show up on different fabrics.
+Fabric made of 100% cotton has a tight weave, so it’s the best choice to show off your design in its full opacity.

-Fabric made of poly and tri-blend has a looser weave and, for that reason, it’s the best choice to show off your designs in a faded / vintage kind of vibe.
+Poly and tri-blend fabric has a looser weave, making it the best choice for showing off your designs in a faded/vintage vibe.

 If you like your designs to have a faded color palette, go for products with blended fabric.
 If you want that maximum opacity, choose products with 100% cotton.